 One of the latest trends in entity resolution is the rise of the Chief Data Officer (CDO) in all sectors.
 What do CDOs have to do with entity resolution?
 One of a CDO’s primary functions is to leverage an organizations data to create competitive advantage for the business, a beginning step in the role is understanding the organizations data quality, including matching processes.

-If you would like to learn more about how your business can benefit from implementing the latest trends in entity resolution, contact Black Oak Analytics today at (877) 805-0736 or request a consultation to learn more about our HiPER platform.
+If you would like to learn more about how your business can benefit from implementing the latest trends in entity resolution, contact Black Oak Analytics today.
 Black Oak Analytics employs High Performance Entity Resolution (HiPER), an entity identity information management (EIIM) system that allows you to effectively identify and market to a targeted audience with increased efficiency through entity matching and resolution.